falconry/falcon/docs/user/faq.rst

 In Falcon 1.3 we shipped initial support for
 `field converters <http://falcon.readthedocs.io/en/stable/api/routing.html#field-converters>`_.
 We’ve discussed building on this feature to support consuming multiple path segments ala Flask.
-This work is currently planned for 2.0.
+This work is currently planned to commence after the 3.0 release.

 In the meantime, the workaround is to percent-encode the forward slash.
 If you don’t control the clients and can't enforce this, you can implement a Falcon